dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- yeah I uh Jerry I
+ yes I uh Jerry I
-wanted to know what are since we're talking about you know inflation and fiat and governance gold all this stuff what are your thoughts about um hyperinflation and you know stuff like what happened in Zimbabwe I guess that's in reference to your analogy earlier
+wanted to know what are since we're talking about you know inflation and fiat and governance gold all this stuff what are your thoughts about hyperinflation and you know stuff like what happened in Zimbabwe I guess that's in reference to your analogy earlier